gael-vanderlee/whai/README.md

 The wizard will guide you through:
 - Choosing your LLM provider (OpenAI, Anthropic, Azure OpenAI, or Ollama)
 - Entering your API key
-- Setting your default model
+- Setting your provider's default model
 - Managing multiple providers

 Configuration is stored at `~/.config/terma/config.toml` (or `%APPDATA%\terma\config.toml` on Windows).